 Challenge Overview and Description

-The Ocean 180 Video Challenge is sponsored by the Florida Center for Ocean Sciences Education Excellence (COSEE Florida) and is designed to encourage ocean scientists to share their discoveries and excitement for research with the students and the public.
+The Ocean 180 Video Challenge is sponsored by the Florida Center for Ocean Sciences Education Excellence (COSEE Florida) and is designed to encourage ocean scientists to practice their communication skills by sharing their discoveries and excitement for research with students and the general public.

-We challenge scientists to bring their latest research papers to life in a short video that not only summarizes the important findings but also highlights the relevance, meaning, and implications of the research to persons outside their discipline.
-Although the videos will be initially judged by a panel of scientists and communication experts, the final winners will be selected by a diverse, and often very critical and discerning, group of potential-future ocean scientists – 6th-8th graders from classrooms all over the globe.
+The contest challenges scientists to bring their latest research papers to life in a short video that not only summarizes the important findings but also highlights the relevance, meaning, and implications of the research to persons outside their discipline.
+Although the videos will be initially judged by a panel of scientists and communication experts, the final winners will be selected by a diverse, and often critical and discerning, group of potential-future ocean scientists – 6th-8th graders from classrooms all over the world.

 What is an Ocean 180 video abstract?

-An ocean 180 video abstract is a short (180 second) video summarizing the results of a recently published study on any ocean-science related topic.
-Videos must be based on a single publication with a publication (either online or in print) date between January 1, 2008 and December 1, 2013.
-Videos that are based on manuscripts that are under consideration for publication (in review or in press) are not eligible.
+An ocean 180 video abstract is a short (180 second) video summarizing the results of a recently published, peer-reviewed study on any ocean-science related topic.
+Videos must be based on a single publication with a publication date (either online or in print) between January 1, 2009 and December 1, 2014.
+Video abstracts based on manuscripts that are under consideration for publication (in review or in press) are not eligible.

 What are the prizes?

-The top three video abstracts will receive cash prizes of $3,000 (1st place), $2,000 (2nd Place) and $1,000 (3rd Place).
-The winners will be announced at the end of February and the names of the winners will be published on the COSEE Florida and the Ocean 180 Challenge website.
-Winners will be encouraged to participate in a post-challenge video webinar with student judges to be held in March 2013.
+First place video abstracts from Category 1 and Category 2 will each receive cash prizes of $3,000.
+The overall 2nd place and 3rd place winners will receive $2,000 and $1,000, respectively.
+The winning teams will be announced at the end of February 2015 and their names will be publicized on the COSEE Florida and the Ocean 180 Challenge website.
+Winners will be invited to participate in the Ocean 180 Student-Scientist Summit to be held in Spring 2015.

 When is the deadline for entries?